When will the next opportunity be for public involvement?

 The overall project cost can fluctuate based on a number of factors that will over time become more precise as project phases are completed, but at this time, the project is estimated to cost $98 million, not including the cost of the White River Bridge.
 The White River Bridge costs will be covered by our vital partner in this project, Hamilton County.

-A vehicle excise tax of $25 per registered vehicle per year will be proposed for adoption to generate revenue from local road users.
-Additionally, the City will be tapping numerous other funding sources to minimize the costs to be borne by taxpayers.
+A vehicle excise tax of $25 per registered vehicle per year has been proposed and adopted to generate revenue from local road users.
+Additionally, the City will be utilizing numerous other funding sources to minimize the costs to be borne by the City's current residential and business property owners.
 Road Impact Fees, collected from new development, will also be used to cover a portion of the project cost.

-The City expects revenue generated through new private investments, that are already underway, will result in additional tax increment revenue of $500,000 per year that can be directed to this project.
-Furthermore, The City expects continued success in attracting business relocation, high-paying jobs, and new residents.
+The City expects revenue generated through new private investments, that are already underway, will result in at least an additional tax increment revenue of $500,000 per year that can be directed to this project.
+Furthermore, the City expects continued success in attracting business relocation, high-paying jobs, and new residents.
 This success will generate even more resources to contribute toward the project costs in the future.

 Under Indiana law, municipalities establish an annual budget that is reviewed and adopted by the City Council.
 In recent years, the Council has set a $1.10 tax rate ceiling (meaning Noblesville property owners pay $1.10 for every $100 of assessed valuation to the City).
 Tax rates from other overlapping units (county, school corporation, township) also contribute to property owners total tax bills, which are subject to Indiana’s Constitutional property tax caps.

-The $1.10 annual tax rate may need to be adjusted, starting in four or five years, after Phase 1 construction is complete and construction in Phases 2 and 3 are well underway, and any necessary property tax levies for repayment of bonds are set and approved by the State.
+The $1.10 annual tax rate may need to be adjusted in future years, after construction is complete and any necessary property tax levies for repayment of bonds are set and approved by the State.
 However, many factors are still in play that may diminish the need for a future property tax rate adjustment.
-The City is squarely committed to pursuing all available and appropriate avenues to fund this project while keeping taxes low and delivering essential public services.
+This includes use of cash reserves— accumulated through many years of conservative fiscal stewardship of public funds and anticipation of this project—that can be paid to decrease the cost of the initial borrowing and future years' property tax levies.
+The City is committed to pursuing all available and appropriate avenues to fund this project while keeping taxes low and delivering essential public services.